-I often hear doctors forbid people from sweets, coffee, and alcohol for various ailments, saying it's all from the evil one.
-Let's figure out what from this list is from the evil one and what is not and why:
+I often hear doctors forbid people from eating sweets, drinking coffee, and drinking alcohol for various ailments, saying it's all from the devil🙂 Let's figure out what on this list is from the devil and what isn't, and why:

 Let's start with sweets, i.e., fast carbohydrates—the easiest source of energy for the body's cells.
 Unless you have metabolic diseases that cause high glucose levels (periodically above 5.5 mmol/L in serum), you can eat sweets every day.